 Cut the seed cane 1-5 days before treatment and pre-treat it in hot water (at 50°C) for 10 minutes.
 The following day treat it in hot water at 50°C for 2-3 hours.
 Note that germination rate might be reduced consequently.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 Application of ammonium sulphate resulted in a significant reduction in disease with an increase in cane yield and white sugar production.
-Application of streptomycin plus hot water treatment at 52 C for 30 min also partly suppresses the disease and increase the yield.
+Application of an antibiotic plus hot water treatment at 52 C for 30 min also partly suppresses the disease and increase the yield.